thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

 (I'm drawing from experience here - this has happened to me more than once.)

 You can go back and nag your users for better images - and sometimes this can work.
 But often, the images they've provided are all they've got.
 Maybe the images are screenshotted from PDFs, or maybe the images are older and users don't have better ones.
-And even if they _do_ have better images, it's a labor intensive ask of your users to go back and ask them to fix their images for you.
-Even if it's for their benefit.
+And even if they _do_ have better images, it's a labor intensive ask of your users to go back and ask them to fix their images for you, even if it is for their benefit.

 Is there a technical solution we can explore?
 There certainly is and it's called **Super Resolution**.